SHIFT: Motion Alignment in Video Diffusion Models with Adversarial Hybrid Fine-Tuning: Preliminaries: Diffusion RL and Limitations.

 \section{Preliminaries: Diffusion RL and Limitations.}

-The goal of reinforcement learning in diffusion is to fine-tune a pre-trained model $p_\theta$ to maximize a reward function $r(x_0)$, which reflects human preference or specific downstream objectives.
+The goal of reinforcement learning in diffusion is to fine-tune a pre-trained model $p_\theta$ to maximize a reward function $r(x_0)$, which reflects human preference or specific downstream objectives, and $x_0$ denotes a clean data example.
 Denoising Diffusion Policy Optimization (DDPO)~\cite{black2024trainingdiffusionmodelsreinforcement} formulates the reverse diffusion sampling process as a multi-step Markov Decision Process (MDP).
 Thus, DDPO requires an SDE-solver for sampling.
 The sampling process forms a trajectory $\tau = \{x_T, \dots, x_0\}$, where each denoising step $p_\theta(x_{t-1}|x_t)$ represents the policy action, and a reward is observed only at the final state $x_0$.

-To ensure optimization stability, trust-region methods (e.g., PPO) typically impose a \textit{Reverse KL} constraint between the updated policy $p_\theta$ and a reference policy $p_{\text{ref}}$ (usually the pre-trained weights):
+To ensure optimization stability, trust-region methods (e.g., PPO) typically impose a \textit{Reverse KL} constraint between the updated policy $p_\theta$ and a reference policy $p_{\text{ref}}$ (usually the pre-trained model):

 The closed-form optimal solution to this constrained optimization problem is known to take the form of an energy-based distribution~\cite{nair2021awacacceleratingonlinereinforcement, peters2007reinforcement}: